evergreen-ci/evergreen/rest/usage.rst

  If the key was successfully inserted, the server will return HTTP status code 200 OK

+ If the a key with the supplied name already exists, the key will not be added, and the route will return status code 400 Bad Request.

  Any other status code indicates that the key was not successfully added.